r-grandorder/tri-hermes/en/pages/atlantis.md

 Orion?

 **Orion:**
 Gaah!
-Don't look at me like that! ! !
+Don't look at me like that!!!

 ---